jillianfredette/parking/README.md

 There are 5 sample inputs.
 Each one showcases different aspects of the program.

 ### Sample Input 1
+This sample shows a program which doesn't encounter any issues when running.
+This sample showcases the programs ability to handle multiple cars, multiple lots, and cars entering and exiting one lot and then subsequently entering and exiting another with a new ticket.

 ### Sample Input 2
+This sample shows the case where a car is attempting to enter through an exit gate.
+In the first action, car 1 is attempting to enter lot A through gate 2 (which is an exit gate).
+The program notifies you via output that the input is invalid and does not allow car 1 to enter lot A. The program then continues to run with car 1 entering lot A through gate 1 which is an entrance.

 ### Sample Input 3
+This sample shows the case where a car is attempting to enter a lot that is already at max capacity.
+This occurs in the 2nd action when are 2 tries to enter lot A even though A only has a capacity of 1 and already has 1 car in it.
+The program does not allow car 2 to enter and notifies via output.
+Once car 1 leaves the lot, car 2 is then able to enter the lot.

 ### Sample Input 4
+This sample shows the case where an illegal action occurs, in the 3rd action, car 1 is attempting to enter lot B even though it is already in lot A. The program notifies via output that car 1 is already in a lot and can't enter another lot, and then continues to run.

 ### Sample Input 5
+This sample shows the case where the input file is not formatted correctly and causes the program to terminate.
+The issue lies in the fact that first car that is attempting to perform an action does not exist (there is no car with the licence number 3).

 ## Compiling and Running the Program